Skip to Content

 As mentioned, this one is best tackled as an overnighter to get the best sunset and sunrise views over the Coral Sea.

 However, if you want to camp on the trail, you'll need to buy a permit online.
-This is only about $7 for an individual or $28 for a family (not really a discount there...).
+This currently costs $7.25 for an individual or $29 for a family (not really a discount there...).
 Camping spots available are:

 • Big Rock Camping Ground